Pumpkin Seeds: Is This Constantly Recommended Acne Food Worth The Hype?

 BONUS POWER – skin tone

-This is another potential power which is far more interesting than the zinc.
-Pumpkin seeds might enhance your skin tone and glow by increasing blood flow to the skin.
+This is another potential power which is far more interesting than zinc – boosting blood flow and therefore your skin’s glow

 To make you more of an expert, note that nitric oxide is a vasodilating gas which controls blood pressure.
-The key for acne is that it dilates the tiny capillaries which deliver blood and nutrients to skin cells.
+The key for acne is that nitric oxide dilates the tiny capillaries which deliver blood and nutrients to skin cells, so the fact that pumpkin seed oil protected it is great news.

-The study was conducted on pumpkin seed oil, a simple extract of the fat content of pumpkin seeds.
-Strangely, almost all scientific research has been conducted on the oil, rather than the seeds themselves.
-However, the oil is approximately 14% of the raw seeds, so if the oil increases nitric oxide, the seeds are almost guaranteed to as well.
+The study was conducted on the extracted fats (oil) of the pumpkin seed, rather than the seeds themselves.
+However, the oil forms approximately 14% of the raw seeds, so this benefit is still likely to take effect.

 None of the specific fatty acids in pumpkin seeds (e.g. omega 6s) are known to increase nitric oxide.
 It must be a hidden compound which hasn’t been isolated yet.
 The scientists concluded that pumpkin seed oil contained “a mechanism that may involve generation of NO”, but not what the mechanism was.